rosenbjerg/HandbrakeCliWrapper-NetStandard/README.md

 # HandbrakeCliWrapper for NetStandard

 This is a basic utility that allows easy use of HandBrakeCLI from C# without having to deal with learning the command line interface.
-It supports the most common functions, and more are difficult to add.
+It supports the most common functions, and more are easy to add.

 ## How to use: